 - Real-world experience and employment opportunities

-We start by working closely and fostering professional relationships with nonprofit organizations and private companies in Guatemala and abroad.
+We start by working closely and fostering professional relationships with nonprofit organizations and private companies.
 The more they understand and experience our programs, the more likely it is that they will work with our graduates.
 Our local Guatemalan partners provide training and employment for many of our graduates.
 Partner volunteers donate their time to strengthening student social skills and offering advice and encouragement.

 - University research and application

-Graduates that want to continue their education after high school receive scholarship opportunities and admission assistance from local universities.
+Graduates that want to continue their education after high school receive opportunities and guidance throughout the university admissions process.

 - Finding his/her space in society and creating post-graduation goals